Intervue/Data-structures-algorithms-for-interviews/README.md

 - An array in descending order is MAX HEAP and array in ascending order is MIN HEAP.
 - There is an O(n) time algo to convert an element into a heap.
 So no need to sort as sorting take O(nlogn)
-- Recursion adds to the space complexity as well as time complexity
+- Recursion adds to the space complexity as well as time complexity.
+- In a max heap, finding min, deleting random element or searching an element will take O(n) time because here max heap is as good as an array.

 # Topic1: Introduction